vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         home page will be what people come to first, and we should design it so it doesn't look as bad as it does right now :)

+    Improvement: Navbar DOM structure
+        Currently the navbar is being completely
+        rerendered for every page.
+If it is on every page (including the home page),
+        maybe we should move it up in the DOM, so that it doesn't rerender?

+        If we do that, how do we tell the navbar what chapter it is on?

 DONE!!!